hoonisone/Multiplyer-Tetris/README.md

 # Multi-Tetris
-This is c++ tetris project including single-mode and multi-mode(not yet)
+This is c++ multi player tetris project including single-mode and multi-mode(not yet)

 # How to use
 ```